deemru/php-cgi-spawner/README.md

 - It spawns as many php-cgi on a port as you need
 - It automatically restarts them if they crashed
+- Example of 4 php-cgi on tcp/9000: php-cgi-spawner.exe php\php-cgi.exe 9000 4

 # Download